tastytrade review: brokerage pros and cons, commissions, fees, account minimums, rating, trading platform, IRA, options and futures trading tools.

 Intuitive Order Control

-Another helpful part of the trading software is the easy order control.
-By right-clicking on an open position, you can roll an option to a later date or set a closing order based on a certain percent gain or loss.
+Another useful part of the trading software is the built-in order control.
+By simply right-clicking an open position, it is possible to roll an option contract to a later expiration and set a closing bracket order based on a percentage gain or loss.

 Charting